vhwcm/Competitive-Programming/README.md

 # Competitive-Programing
-My codes to practice to marathones
+My codes to practice to programming contests.